fmhy/edit/docs/feedback.md

 * *"Literally, when I need something, all I need to do is check here first! thank you for being here, for being access to everyone and anyone, I really really appreciate it!"*

+* *"Great site!
+It's so useful, I now know about a lot more apps and such.
+Definitely made my life easier!"*

 * *"I want to express my sincere appreciation for the wiki of useful resources.
 It has proven to be an invaluable source of information, providing a wide range of knowledge on various topics.
 The well-organized and comprehensive nature of the wiki has been instrumental in aiding my research and learning.
 I am truly grateful for the effort and dedication that has gone into curating and maintaining such a valuable repository of knowledge.
 Thank you for this exceptional resource."*

 * *"Amazing stuff.
 Spent almost whole day browsing this and I got introduced to tons of great software.
 Thank you!!"*